SEBEWAING, Huron County, Michigan

 Since 2005, many upgrades and remodeling projects made the building habitable for visiting on weekends May thru October of each year.
 Displays were arranged in the building as they were donated.
 In 2006 the society entertained all Huron County historical societies.
-In August of that year the OWLS from Immanuel toured and donated the cost of two new windows.

 Many social activities are held each year and in conjunction with the Sebewaing Chamber events with proceeds going to keep the building in good condition.